secretGeek/til/writing/amateur_mistakes.md

    * Non-Fiction: Ideally a single page, only chapter headings.
 If it must be more than one page then you have "contents at a glance" and the more detailed contents.
 Review similar professional books as a grounding device.
  * Don't use a line of dots to link chapter title and page number (this is the default in word) - increase leading (line-height) instead.
  * If SMALL-CAPS styles are used, ensure it is a font that include a SMALL-CAPS variant and it is not simply a squished-down caps.
- * No Header text on the TOC page
+ * No header text on the TOC page

 ## Chapters